 These are all great questions, and you are not alone if you’ve asked any of them.
 I’ve probably asked all of these questions in one day!
-It’s best to have a plan in place as the classroom teacher for when potty training should begin.
+It’s best to have a plan in place for when potty training should begin.

-There are many theories as to how to tell when a child is ready to start potty training.
-Just because a child peed on the potty one time when they where one does not mean she is ready.
-Just because he pulls his diaper off and says “pee” does not mean he is ready.
+There are many theories as to how to tell when a child is ready to start toilet training.
+Just because a child peed on the potty one time does not mean they are ready.
+Just because they pull their diaper off and say “pee” does not mean they are ready.
 There are many ways to tell if a child is ready, and I recommend that a child show majority of these signs before initiating the start of it:

 - Remaining dry for long periods of time